OJezu/potok/README.md

 });
 ```

-does not complain if chained multi_promise is ended.
+does not complain if chained potok is ended.

 ```js
 var mp_a = Potok({});